Pete Johnson (American football, born 1937)

-Early years
+Early life

 Johnson attended William Fleming High School.
 He accepted a football scholarship from the Virginia Military Institute.
 As a sophomore, he contracted Polio but was able to recover.
 He registered 41 carries for 221 yards (5.4-yard avg.), 3 rushing touchdowns and 2 receptions for 17 yards.

 As a junior, he was a backup at halfback, posting 63 carries for 270 yards (4.3-yard avg.), 5 receptions for 40 yards, 2 receiving touchdowns, 8-of-9 extra point conversions, 2 defensive touchdowns and a 39.5 punting average.
 He contributed to the team having an undefeated season (9-0-1) and being ranked 13th in the final Associated Press poll.
 He made all 3 extra point conversions in the 21-21 tie against the College of the Holy Cross.

 As a senior, he became a starter at fullback after Sam Woolwine graduated.
 He was second on the team behind Sam Horner, with 78 carries for 392 yards (5.0-yard avg.) and 5 rushing touchdowns.
 He set a school record, by returning a kickoff for a 97-yard touchdown against Villanova University.

 In 1979, he was inducted into the VMI Sports Hall of Fame.

 Professional career

 Chicago Bears

 Johnson was selected by the Chicago Bears in the third round (32nd overall) of the 1959 NFL draft.
-He appeared in 7 games as a halfback.
+He appeared in seven games as a halfback.